EU as a green powerhouse

-OWS in German
+OWS in danish and German

-October 2013: New review by CEO of Merkur Bank, Lars Pehrson
+Review by CEO of Merkur Bank, Lars Pehrson

 Solving the US debt issue